genealogysystems/fs-check/README.md

 ### description
 A description of the opportunity, including hints, notes, best practices, and generally anything that may be useful.
-The description may contain html.
+The description usually contains html.

 ### person
 The FamilySearch person that this opportunity is for. `person` will be a `FamilySearch.Person()` object.